 — CESA6LITERACY (@CESA6LITERACY) June 22, 2016

-What a great privilege it was, June 21, 2016, to virtually “travel” to Oshkosh, WI, to speak to teacher literacy leaders there.
-At this event, I was also humbled to be the great Jeff Wilhelm.
+What a great privilege it was, June 21, 2016, to virtually travel to Oshkosh, WI, to speak to teacher literacy leaders there.
+At this event, I was also humbled to meet the great Jeff Wilhelm.

 Keynote for Virtual Education Symposium for the American College of Education

 I was thrilled to give remarks at the first Virtual Education Symposium put on by my M.Ed alma mater, the American College of Education on October 3, 2015.

 Close to home, on August 31, 2015, I got to speak to the staff of schools in Plainwell, MI, at their district opening event.
 This was one of the first times I gave the popular “Never Finished” keynote.

 Keynote for Literacy and Language Conference in Vancouver, WA